 How to Make Toshikoshi Soba

-3. Put all the ingredients for the soup in a pot and bring to a boil.
+3. Make the broth.
+Put all the ingredients for the broth in a pot and bring to a boil.
 Turn the heat to low, cover, and simmer for 10 minutes.

-4. Meanwhile, bring another pot of water to boil.
+4. Boil the soba noodles.
+Meanwhile, bring another pot of water to boil.
 Add the soba noodles and follow the cooking instructions on the package.
 Drain the noodles and divide them among two bowls.

-5. Add the soup to the noodles and top with eggs, fish cakes, scallions, and wakame.
+5. Assemble the dish.
+Add the broth to the noodles and top with eggs, fish cakes, scallions, and wakame.
 Serve immediately.

 Toshikoshi Soba (New Year Soba)